Technigo/application-remote-boot-camp/README.md

 If you have any questions, plz reach out on hello@technigo.io.

 We will fill seats continuously.
-You can expect to get an answer from us no later than 14 days from you handing in your application.
-This means that the faster you hand in your application the faster you'll get an answer and your chance of getting a spot is higher.
+You can expect to hear back from us no later than 14 days from you handing in your application.
+However, you're last day to send in your application is on June 7th, but seats will be filled continuously, we can't promise there will be seats left on the day of the deadline.

 Start preparing already now with your employer for potential leave of absence.
 The program starts on September 26 – Yay!